ldursw/vgm-player/README.md

 - Integration with emulators available
 - Supports emulated and discrete SN76489
 - Uses the Mega Amp circuit for amplification
+- Hardware support for Teensy 3.6 and Arduino Due (experimental)
+- Player support for Windows and Linux (experimental)

 ## Demo
 - [Instruction streaming from PC](https://www.youtube.com/watch?v=saAEF2lk2_Y)